omwilliams19/omwilliams19/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... olivia.williams@unh.edu
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I was born without a sense of smell
+I have a pet _Pleurodeles waltl_

 <!---
 omwilliams19/omwilliams19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.